Welcome to this week’s all new Sunday Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 LifeStraw Personal Water Filter: The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2oz. making it perfect for the prepper.
 There is also a larger sized LifeStraw Family currently available with free shipping.

-Magnesium Flint Firesteel Fire Steel Starter: As of this writing, this magnesium flint stone fire starter is $2.20 with free shipping.
-Here is how to use it:
+Magnesium Flint Firesteel Fire Steel Starter: Here is how to use it:

 1. Place the flint on ground upwardly, and put the scraper vertically to the flint, then scrape some magnesium powder on inflammable material like paper or branch